JamieBort/Portfolio-Website/Revamp2020.md

 			* And the `connect with me` icons are in it.
 			* The icons that are not used are removed.
 		- [ ] The order of the pinned repos in github effect the information displayed in the project cards on the Portfolio website - if I change the order of the pinned repos, then some of the header images do not line up with the correct cards.
+		- [ ] The `Static Website` link (soon to be the `Website` link) need to pull from an api call.
+Maybe parse the README file for that URL?

 	- [ ] Styling to address